-The philosophy of the Company's executive compensation program in 2022 was consistent with that of prior years: to be conservative stewards of shareholder resources while compensating executives appropriately and competitively (within the bounds of CARES Act limits) and driving superior performance relative to other airlines in North America.
-Because the NEOs are primarily responsible for the overall execution of the Company's strategy, a high percentage of their total target direct compensation, approximately 86% for the CEO and 79% for the other NEOs, is variable and tied to Company performance or stock price, thereby providing incentives to achieve goals to help create value for shareholders.
+The philosophy of the Company's executive compensation program in 2023 was consistent with that of prior years: being conservative stewards of shareholder resources while compensating executives appropriately and competitively (within the bounds of CARES Act limits through April 1, 2023) and driving superior performance relative to other airlines in North America.
+Because the NEOs are primarily responsible for the overall execution of the Company's strategy, a high percentage of their total target direct compensation, approximately 88% for the CEO and 77% for the other NEOs, is variable and tied to Company performance or stock price, thereby providing incentives to achieve goals to help create value for shareholders.